 rustlang/rust) if your application requires it.
 If you use docker's multi-stage builds, you can build your application binary and then copy it into a container.
 This allows you to avoid deploying the entire compilation toolchain with your web application.

 Unikernels are the rising star and newest hot thing to do big scale deployment.
-With Rust being a system language unikernels are an obvious approach to the problem and doing your research you’ll find that there is a lot happening here indeed.
-In fact, since sept 2015, rust itself supports the rumprun kernel as a compile target.
-That said, unikernels are still very young and a rather unexplored technology – unless you really need that extra security, you are probably better off running it on bare hardware for now.
+With Rust being a system language unikernels are an obvious approach to the problem and doing your research you'll find that there is a lot happening here indeed.
+There's a number of unikernels which support rust:

 Do you know something we don't?